Borel and volume classes for dense representations of discrete groups: Continuous bounded cohomology of groups and spaces

 where $H_{x,y} \in \Cb 2(\G;\bR)$ measures the volume of the straight line homotopy between the geodesic triangles $(g_0, g_1, g_2).x$ and $(g_0, g_1, g_2).y$.
 In particular, $\|H_{x,y}\|_\infty \le 3v_3$, so that $[\vol^x_3] = [\vol^y_3]$, as claimed; the previous section gives a dual discussion.
 If basepoints are not relevant, we write $[\vol_3]$ to denote the class of $[\vol^x_3]$.

 The continuous bounded cohomology of $\G$ is generated by $[\vol_3]$, i.e. $\Hcb3(\G;\bR)= \langle [\vol_3]\rangle_\bR$ \cite{Bloch}.
 In fact, $\|[\vol_3]\|_\infty = v_3$; see e.g. \cite{BBI:mostow} for a discussion of the hyperbolic volume class in dimensions $n\ge 3$.
 If $\g$ is a discrete group and $\rho: \g \to \G$ is a group homomorphism, then $[\rho^*\vol_3]\in\Hb3(\g;\bR)$ is called the \emph{bounded fundamental class of $\rho$} or the \emph{volume class of $\rho$}.
 Observe that for any $g\in \PSL_2\bC$, we have an equality at the level of cochains so that the volume class is an invariant of the $\G$-conjugacy class of $\rho$.
-It is also true that $[\rho^*\vol_3]$ is an invariant of the {\it closure} of the action of $\G$ by conjugation, if $G$ is finitely generated.
-Indeed, Thurston \cite[Proposition 1.1]{Thurston:vol} pointed out that two non-conjugate representations of a finitely generated, discrete group $G$ into $\bH^3$ can only in the closure of of the action of $\G$ by conjugation if the images are virtually abelian.
+It is also true that $[\rho^*\vol_3]$ is an invariant of the {\it closure} of the action of $\G$ by conjugation, if $\g$ is finitely generated.
+Indeed, Thurston \cite[proof of Proposition 1.1]{Thurston:vol} pointed out that for non-conjugate representations $\rho$ and $\rho'$ of a finitely generated, discrete group $\g$ into $\Isom^+(\bH^3)$, $\rho\in \overline{\G.\rho'}$ implies that both $\im\rho$ and $\im \rho'$ are virtually abelian.
 By Theorem \ref{soma's theorem} or Lemma \ref{lem:geom_elem} below, the volume classes of such representations are zero.
-Hence we obtain a well-defined, equivariant function on the character variety with respect to the natural actions of $\Out(G)$ on each space, at least if $G$ is finitely generated.
+Hence if $\g$ is finitely generated, we obtain a well-defined, equivariant function on the character variety with respect to the natural actions of $\Out(\g)$ on each space.

 The following theorem of Soma characterizes when a finitely generated Kleinian representation has non-trivial volume class.
-See Section \ref{hyperbolic} for definitions of geometrically finite hyperbolic manifolds and characterizations of ends of geometrically infinite hyperbolic manifolds. \begin{theorem}[{\cite[Theorem 1]{Soma:Kleinian}}] If $\g\le \PSL_2\bC$ is a finitely generated Kleinian group of infinite co-volume without elliptic elements and $\rho: \g \to \G$ is any discrete and faithful representation, then the following are equivalent: \begin{itemize} \item $[\rho^*\vol_3] = 0\in \Hb 3(\g;\bR)$ \item $\|[\rho^*\vol_3]\|_\infty < v_3$ \item $M_\rho$ is geometrically finite or elementary. \end{itemize} \end{theorem}
+See Section \ref{hyperbolic} for definitions of geometrically finite hyperbolic manifolds and characterizations of ends of geometrically infinite hyperbolic manifolds. \begin{theorem}[{\cite[Theorem 1]{Soma:Kleinian}}] If $\g\le \PSL_2\bC$ is a finitely generated Kleinian group of infinite co-volume without elliptic elements and $\rho: \g \to \G$ is any discrete and faithful representation, then the following are equivalent: \begin{itemize} \item $[\rho^*\vol_3] = 0\in \Hb 3(\g;\bR)$ \item $\|[\rho^*\vol_3]\|_\infty < v_3$ \item $M_\rho$ is geometrically finite or $\g$ is virtually abelian. \end{itemize} \end{theorem}

 Hence, if $M_\rho$ has a geometrically infinite relative end, then $\|[\rho^*\vol_3]\|_\infty =v_3$.
 See \cite[Lemma 3.2 and Proposition 3.3]{Soma:boundedsurfaces} for the proof of this fact.
 We record here an observation.